blackfire70/deepsleep1/README.md

 A simple django app with signup, account activation, login, change password, and user list.

+Create a file keys.json in app/settings based on keys.json.sample.
+Replace all the fields with proper values.

 Run the server with command:
 ```
 python manage.py runserver --settings=settings.dev